ontopia/ontopia/ontopia-vizigator/src/site/vizigator/userguide.md

     By default, all associations in all scopes are displayed.
 It is possible to filter associations by scope using the *Association Scoping* menu item (see [Association Scoping](#association-scoping)).
-*  **Occurrences**, grouped by type, are viewable via the Properties box. _It is not possible to navigate to the occurrences in VizDesktop, only in VizLet and VizPlugin._
-    > **Note** It is not possible to navigate to the occurrences in VizDesktop, only in VizLet and
-    > VizPlugin.

 If no predefined configuration is associated with a topic map, each type of topic and each type of association is automatically and randomly assigned a color each time the topic map is opened.
 These